 Yes – you can open a Close SIPP to receive transfers of benefits from other pension arrangements you have.
 Examples of these include SIPPs, Personal or Stakeholder Plans, Occupational schemes (including EPP’s and SSAS’s) or Retirement Annuity Contracts.
 The Close SIPP can accept transfers in drawdown whether partially or fully crystallised.
 If you are looking to take an income from your Close SIPP once in drawdown, this can be accommodated.
-We are unable to accept transfers in from Recognised Overseas Pension Schemes (ROPS).
+We are unable to accept transfers in from Defined Benefits Schees or Recognised Overseas Pension Schemes (ROPS).

 What can I contribute to the Close SIPP?

 Although there is no limit on the level of contributions that you or your employer can make to your Close SIPP, consideration needs to be taken as to whether the contribution will qualify for tax relief purposes.
 Under current legislation if you are a UK resident and have UK relevant earnings, your contributions qualify for tax relief at the highest rate you pay.
 The maximum amount of contributions on which you can obtain tax relief in any given tax year is the greater of £3,600 and 100% of your relevant UK earnings.
 Total contributions for tax relief purposes are also restricted to the Annual Allowance.
 The Annual Allowance is an annual limit set by HMRC.
 The current Annual Allowance is £40,000.
 Where total pension contributions exceed the annual allowance for a tax year, an annual allowance charge will be charged at your marginal rate of income tax on the excess above the annual allowance.
 If you exceed the annual allowance, you may be able to carry forward any unused allowance from up to three previous tax years.

 How can contributions be paid?